Chu29/Chu29/README.md

 ## ⚡ Fun Fact

 I started in hardware and IT support before moving into software, so I understand systems from the ground up.
-Whether it's diagnosing a network issue, setting up a machine, or building a web app, I'm not intimidated by where code ends and physical infrastructure begins.
+Whether it's diagnosing a network issue, setting up a machine, or building a web app, I'm not intimidated by the boundary between code and physical infrastructure.

 ---
 <div align="center">